mendersoftware/mender-docs/05.Operating-System-updates-Yocto-Project/04.Image-customization/01.Features/docs.md

 <!--AUTOVERSION: "Yocto-4.0 \"%\" and older"/ignore-->
 * `mender-install` - Enables a build that has Mender installed, with configuration.
 Note that this does not include the default Mender partition layout, use `mender-image` for that.
-Note that on the Yocto-4.0 "kirkstone" and older, this feature is called `mender-client-install`.
+Note that on Yocto-4.0 "kirkstone" and older, you need to use `mender-client-install` instead.

 * `mender-partuuid` - *experimental* - Enable usage of UUID as partition identifiers (GRUB only).